wundergraph/wundergraph/docs-website/src/pages/docs/features/type-script-webhooks-to-integrate-third-party-applications.md

 ## Call internal operations

 You can call internal operations from webhooks.
-Ensure to import the generated client to get a type-safe api.

 ```typescript
 // .wundergraph/webhooks/github.ts